Algebras for enriched $\infty$-operads

 \subsection{Related Work}

 Much of our work here is not particularly reliant on the specific construction of the composition product from \cite{symmseq}.
-An alternative construction, using the description of symmetric sequences in $\mathcal{V}$ as the free presentably symmetric monoidal \icat{} on $\mathcal{V}$, has been proposed by several authors, including \cite{FrancisGaitsgory,GaitsgoryRozenblyum2}, and worked out in more detail by Brantner~\cite{BrantnerThesis}; however, this construction of \iopds{} has not yet been compared to any of the other approaches.
-In the setting of dendroidal sets, a fibrational approach to algebras was worked out by Heuts~\cite{HeutsMTh}.
+An alternative construction, using the description of symmetric sequences in $\mathcal{V}$ as the free presentably symmetric monoidal \icat{} on $\mathcal{V}$ and generalizing the approach to 1-categorical operads due to Trimble \cite{TrimbleLie} and Carboni, has been worked out by Brantner~\cite{BrantnerThesis}; however, this construction of \iopds{} has not yet been compared to any of the other approaches.
+In the setting of dendroidal sets, Heuts describes algebras valued in spaces and \icats{} in terms of dendroidal versions of left and cocartesian fibrations in \cite{HeutsMTh}.